Why this matters

 NoNoWholesale to retail stores

-West Virginia does not require state registration.
+West Virginia does not require state registration for basic cottage food sales.

 - Registration